Yvonne Nelson

-Yvonne Nelson (born November 12, 1985) is a Ghanaian actress, model, film producer and entrepreneur.
-She has starred in several movies, including House of Gold (2013), Any Other Monday, In April, and Swings.
+Yvonne Nelson (born 12 November 1985) is a Ghanaian actress, model, film producer, author, entrepreneur and a former Miss Ghana Contestant.
+She has starred in several movies, including House of Gold (2013), Any Other Monday, In April, and Swings, and appeared in the limelight of the movie industry with a role she played in the "Princess Tyra" and "Playboy" movies.
+She has over 7.5 million followers on Instagram currently.
+With her surname as "Nelson", she is most likely to have a Tabom (Afro Brazilian) lineage.